Sampling Electronic Fock States using Determinant Quantum Monte Carlo: Discussion

 \section{Discussion}

-The FDQMC algorithm enables importance sampling of the joint distribution of Fock-state snapshots and auxiliary fields.
-Since the $\eta$-update is independent of the specific type of auxiliary field, this approach is adaptable across various DQMC and AFQMC algorithms.
-As shown in Supplementary Note 3, incorporating Fock-state sampling does not notably influence the convergence of Monte Carlo sampling, ensuring the efficiency of FDQMC.
+The FDQMC algorithm enables importance sampling of the joint distribution of Fock-state samples and auxiliary fields.
+Since the $\eta$-update is independent of the specific type of the auxiliary field, this approach is adaptable across various DQMC and auxiliary field QMC algorithms.
+As shown in Supplementary Note 4, incorporating Fock-state sampling does not significantly influence the convergence of Monte Carlo sampling, ensuring the efficiency of FDQMC.
 Instead, the access to Fock-state information benefits the ensemble selecting by imposing FRS on the Markov chain.
 The complexity of FDQMC is considerably reduced compared to the existing ensemble-restricted DQMC algorithms.
 This flexibility in accessing diverse ensembles broadens its applicability to non-Hubbard-like models, such as heavy-fermion systems with spin-fermion interactions, as discussed in this work.

-The snapshot sampling of FDQMC aligns closely with the cutting-edge quantum gas microscopy experiments with ultracold atoms in optical lattices\,\cite{gross2017quantum}.
+The Fock-state sampling of FDQMC aligns closely with the cutting-edge quantum gas microscopy experiments with ultracold atoms in optical lattices\,\cite{gross2017quantum}.
 Therefore, FDQMC acts as a numerical emulator for fermionic quantum simulators, extending the range of conditions under which cold-atom experiments can be accurately calibrated.
 This is especially important for simulating higher-order correlations and entanglement-related properties, where minimizing statistical errors is necessary.
-With access to millions or even billions of sampled Fock-state snapshots, FDQMC further paves the way for the development of more sophisticated machine learning models.
+With access to millions or even billions of sampled Fock-state samples, FDQMC further paves the way for the development of more sophisticated machine learning models.
 These models can extract in-depth insights beyond the rigorous quantum simulations, thereby expediting experimental discoveries\,\cite{bohrdt2019classifying}.